-- 5-2: Indicate whether verification was performed and completed by the deadline of November 15.
+- If ALL schools and/or RCCIs in the SFA are exempt from verification activities, check Box 5-1 and no further reporting is required in Section 5.
+Verification activities are NOT required for: - Schools/RCCIs in which ALL children have been certified under direct certification procedures, including children DOCUMENTED as eligible foster, migrant, runaway, or homeless children. - RCCIs which do not have day students. - Schools electing the Community Eligibility Option. - Schools/RCCIs in which FNS has approved universal meal service through census data or using socioeconomic surveys; e.g., special cash assistance claims based on economic statistics regarding per capita income (Puerto Rico and the Virgin Islands). - Schools participating only in the Special Milk Program. - Schools in which all children are served with no separate charge for food service and no special cash assistance is claimed (i.e., nonpricing programs claiming only the paid rate of reimbursement). - All schools are Provision 2/3 schools in a nonbase year. - Schools which do not have any free or reduced-price eligible students. - Other FNS-determined exemptions on a case-by-case basis. - 5-2: Indicate whether verification was performed and completed by the deadline of November 15.
 If verification was completed after the deadline, report the remainder of Section 5 was applicable. - 5-3: If verification was completed, check the type of verification process used to comply with the requirements of 7 CFR 245.6a.
 Please note the qualification requirements in 7 CFR 245.6a(d) must be met to use the two alternate sample sizes. - Standard: Verify 3% or 3,000 of approved applications, whichever is less, selected from error-prone applications on file as of October 1.
 If there are not enough error-prone applications, LEAs must select at random additional applications to complete sample size. - Alternate one: Verify 3% or 3,000, whichever is less, of all randomly selected approved applications on file as of October 1. - Alternate two: Verify the lesser of 1% or 1,000 approved applications as of October 1 selected from error-prone applications PLUS the lesser of one-half of 1% or 500 applications approved as of October 1 that provided a case number in lieu of income. - 5-4: Error-prone applications are household applications approved as of October 1 indicating monthly income within \$100 of the monthly limit or annual income within \$1,200 of the annual limit of the applicable income-eligibility guidelines. - 5-5: Enter the total number of applications initially selected for the verification process as indicated in 5-3. - 5-6: Check if direct verification was not conducted in the SFA (not one school in the SFA conducted direct verification).
-Direct verification is using records from public agencies to verify income and/or Program participation. - 5-74 & B: Only report applications and students if FREE and/or REDUCED-PRICE eligibility is confirmed through direct verification. - 5-8: For the purposes of this report, verification is complete: - · For households whose eligibility does not change as of the date of the confirmation of eligibility by a reviewing official. - For households which do not appeal a change in eligibility as of the first operating day following the last date for filing an appeal in response to a notice of change of eligibility. - For households which appeal a change in eligibility as of the first operating day following a decision by the hearing official.
+Direct verification is using records from public agencies to verify income and/or Program participation. - 5-7A & B: Only report applications and students if FREE and/or REDUCED-PRICE eligibility is confirmed through direct verification. - 5-8: For the purposes of this report, verification is complete: - For households whose eligibility does not change as of the date of the confirmation of eligibility by a reviewing official. - For households which do not appeal a change in eligibility as of the first operating day following the last date for filing an appeal in response to a notice of change of eligibility. - For households which appeal a change in eligibility as of the first operating day following a decision by the hearing official.